-Welcome to the Good Zoo
+Welcome to the Oglebay Good Zoo

-With over 50 species, 20 that are rare or endangered, the Good Zoo was dedicated in memory of seven-year old Philip Mayer Good in 1977 and continues to thrive through the support of local residents.
+With over 50 species, 20 that are rare or endangered, Oglebay Good Zoo was dedicated in memory of seven-year-old Philip Mayer Good in 1977 and continues to thrive through the support of local residents.

 The historic C.P.
 Huntington Train Ride takes visitors on a one and a half mile journey through the zoo.
-The red barn is filled with friendly domestic animals such as llamas, goats and donkeys.
+The red barn is filled with friendly domestic animals such as llamas, goats, and donkeys.